MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 1. Select the **Train a Logistic Regression Model** component and enter **1** for the **regularization_rate**.
 Your pipeline should look like this:
 ![Logistic Regression Pipeline in Designer](media/designer-pipeline-regression.png)
 1. Submit the pipeline.
+Select the existing experiment named *diabetes-designer-pipeline*.
 Once completed, you can review the metrics and compare it with the previous pipeline to see if the model's performance has improved.

 ## Clean up resources